quasarframework/icongenie/README.md

     <img src="/test/sources/quant_opti_orig.png?raw=true" width="701" height="195" >
 </div>

+## .icns & .ico
+These are notoriously difficult to acquire and make.
+For icns you usually need a mac and ico is really just a sequence of images with a special header - but there are very few tools that will let you do both cross-platform.

+This module uses the amazing [`png2icons`](https://github.com/idesis-gmbh/png2icons) module, which actually does all of the decoding and encoding on a byte-level with javascript.
+That is some real ninja sh*t - so go over there and give those devs a :star:.
+This is actually the slowest part of the `kitchensink` and the files are huge.
+By feeding it from the `sharp` buffer it has been sped up a little bit (and the final icns file is actually about 20% smaller!)

 ## CLI Usage
 `icon-factory` can be used as a command line tool, and you can simply add it by installing it "globally" with your node package manager: